 Consistent with the timelines in subsection 5.c.1 above, the DSP will have the ability to accept or reject any proposed additions of Premises to a QSE’s ADER.
 The DSP may reject any proposed additions for the same reasons described in subsection 5.c.1, and shall provide the reasons for any rejection as also described in that subsection.

-The DSP’s consent to the addition of any Premises to an ADER shall be documented by an email from the Authorized Representative to the submitting QSE.
+The DSP’s consent to the addition of any Premises to an ADER shall be documented by an email from a DSP employee to the submitting QSE.
 For each new Premise to which it consents, the DSP should add the appropriate Common Information Model (CIM) Load information to the “Details of Aggregation” form (as described in subsection 5.c.1), and return the “Details of Aggregation” form to the QSE.
 When the DSP returns the approved form to the QSE, it shall constitute a confirmation that the DSP serves each added Premise, and consents to the additional participation of these Premises in the Pilot Project.
 The QSE shall forward the DSP’s email consenting to the changes to ERCOT, and email the updated “Details of Aggregation” form approved by the DSP to ERCOT.
 The affected DSP and Resource Entity (RE) should be copied on both of these emails from the QSE to ERCOT.
 QSEs may request that a secure email account be created with ERCOT if using standard email is of concern.

 ERCOT will process the changes request by the QSE within five Business Days.
 ERCOT shall notify the QSE of the time and date the updated “Details of Aggregation” list has been validated by ERCOT.